Grounds for Terminating Parental Rights

 of attorney writers and editors.

 The phrase "termination of parental rights" can be the most frightening words a parent can hear.
-Fears of losing a child to "the system" can push a parent to work on his or her situation for the child.
-However, to some, termination brings relief, as the parent knows that he or she can't provide for the child but may have been unable to reach out for help.
+Fears of losing a child to "the system" can push a parent to work on improving their situation for the child's benefit.
+However, to some, termination brings relief, as the parent knows that they can't provide for the child but may have been unable to reach out for help.
 Some parents voluntarily terminate their parental interest as they feel it’s best for the child.

 The parental rights termination procedure is perhaps one of the strongest legal mechanisms available to protect children in need.
 In many cases, a termination proceeding is a necessary precursor to the adoption of the child.
 In some states and cases, it's possible to reinstate parental rights after termination or consenting to adoption.

 The exact grounds for terminating parental rights vary from state to state.
 The following list summarizes the major grounds for terminating a parent's rights to his or her child.

 Child Abuse Factors

 - Severe or chronic physical abuse of the child.

 - Severe psychological abuse or torture of the child.

 - Extreme emotional damage to the child inflicted by the parent.

 - Child neglect by failing to provide shelter, food, or other needed care as is required by parental obligations.